FAQs

 Registration and membership are free.
 The membership is lifelong.

-5. Can Elders who have participated in the Elderly Health Care Voucher Scheme use the vouchers for DHC services?
+5. Can elders who have participated in the Elderly Health Care Voucher Scheme use the vouchers for DHC Express services?

-6. Can I withdraw from the DHC Express ?
+7. Can I withdraw from the DHC Express scheme?

-Registration with the DHC Express is entirely voluntary.
-Clients who wish to withdraw from the scheme can inform the DHC operator.
+Registration with the DHC Express Scheme is entirely voluntary.
+Clients who wish to withdraw from the scheme can inform the DHC Express.

 Sharing of Information through eHRSS